 A Hybrid portfolio is a diversified portfolio with a mix of high-risk and low-risk securities.
-It means investment in equities where risk and returns are high, as well as in some fixed income securities like bonds, deposits, etc. where the risk and returns are comparatively lower than equities.
+It means investment in equities where risk and returns are high and in some fixed income securities like bonds, deposits, etc., where the risk and returns are comparatively lower than equities.

 This portfolio helps the investors manage the risks and returns.
-The investor can decide on the proportion of investment into high-risk and low-risk securities based on the risk appetite.
+The investor can decide on the proportion of investment into high-risk and low-risk securities based on their risk appetite.

 2. Aggressive Portfolio

-They choose to invest in companies that are in the early stages of development and have potential growth opportunities, and they use the right business strategies where the risk is comparatively higher, and the returns also will be higher.
+They choose to invest in companies in the early stages of development with potential growth opportunities.
+They use the right business strategies where the risk is comparatively higher, and the returns also will be higher.

 3. Defensive Portfolio

-A Defensive portfolio is the investments made in stocks dealing with essential/ necessity goods.
+A Defensive portfolio is an investment in stocks dealing with essential/necessary goods.
 These stocks do well both in good times and bad times (i.e.) Even if the economy is bad, these stocks will perform as they deal with essential goods like food products, healthcare, household goods, etc., which are necessary for survival.
 This portfolio has less risk as they focus on essentials and yield better yields.

 4. Income Portfolio

 An Income portfolio is an investment in fixed income securities and dividend payout stocks that generate a regular source of income.
 The prime focus is to earn income from the investment.
-(E.g.) Bonds, deposits, Real estate investment trusts (REIT), etc., which generate regular income in the form of interest, rental income distribution, dividends, etc. These are low-risk investments and suitable for risk-averse investors.
+(E.g.) Bonds, deposits, Real estate investment trusts (REIT), etc., generate regular income through interest, rental income distribution, dividends, etc. These are low-risk investments and suitable for risk-averse investors.

 5. Speculative Portfolio

 A Speculative portfolio is an investment in stocks that generates gain on an investment in a short span of time.
-This portfolio is suitable for stocks that are newly entering the market (i.e.) Initial public offerings or stocks which are in the process of merger or takeover.
-This portfolio also focuses on stocks that are working on innovative products that could increase the stock value and performance, but it also comes with the risk that the products may not deliver the desired results.
+This portfolio is suitable for stocks newly entering the market (i.e.) Initial public offerings or stocks in the process of merger or takeover).
+This portfolio also focuses on stocks working on innovative products that could increase the stock value and performance.
+Still, it also comes with the risk that the products may not deliver the desired results.